graphitedesignlabs/WaterTricorder/DESIGN-NOTES.md

 **Spectrometer** - a small and simple spectrometer that captures inorganic data.

-**CPU** - a small system for for processing sensor data and relaying it by bluetooth to user interfaces.
+**CPU** - a small system for for processing sensor data and relaying it by bluetooth to user interfaces, such as Arduino Nano 33.

-**Software** - machine learning systems that can classify the sensor input from the microscope and/or spectrometer and classify the type and density of toxic components in the water.
+**Software** - machine learning systems that can classify the sensor input from the microscope and/or spectrometer and classify the type and density of toxic components in the water, such as [Tensorflow Lite](https://www.tensorflow.org/lite/microcontrollers).

 **Power** - it should be as low power as possible, and operate only briefly to take a reading and transfer data.
 Ideally solar with no need for battery charging.